May 10, 2021 Update

-As we continue to learn more about the Coronavirus Earle Brown Heritage Center and the City of Brooklyn Center are taking precautions by continuing to monitor this situation daily.
+As we continue to learn more about the Coronavirus Heritage Center of Brooklyn Center and the City of Brooklyn Center are taking precautions by continuing to monitor this situation daily.
 We are following the guidance of the Minnesota Department of Health (MDH) who is providing regular updates along with the Centers for Disease Control and Prevention (CDC) and Hennepin County.

 To help ensure a safe and healthy space for all, please remember the following tips provided by the CDC for prevention: